gatomod/escoba/README.md

 | Boilerplate              | ❌      | ✅        |
 | Is a spy Chinese balloon | ❌      | ✅🎈       |

-Definitively CCleaner is holy trash, Escoba has 7291 useful features that anyone can use easily.
+Definitively Escoba wins!

 ## Showcase

 These screenshots show the unlimited power of Escoba.
 Thanks to [tnfAngel](https://github.com/tnfangel) for testing and sharing the screenshots!

 Before Escoba execution, RAM usage was 43 GB.
-After a minute, RAM usage was 14 GB, that's 29 GB saved what the fuck is wrong with Micro$oft engineers?
-Sure they stole the allocator to someone like most of their products.
+After a minute, RAM usage was 14 GB, that's 29 GB saved.

 Escoba also helps the CPU by underclocking your CPU to 0 GHz

 ![Before](assets/showcase_tnfangel_1.png)

 ![After](assets/showcase_tnfangel_2.png)

+## Disclaimer ⚠️

+This is a useless repository with a weird program made just for fun.
+It surprisingly works, but it's not my intention to insult or promote hate. **Just don't take it seriously and enjoy it!**

 ## License